George Maddison (British Army officer): North America

 Maddison and the King's Own, were one of the corps selected to proceed to North America, embarked for that service on the 17th of April, 1774.
 After landing at Boston the King's Own were encamped for some time near the town; and the violent revolutionary spirit which many of the colonists displayed, occasioned a detachment of the regiment to be sent during the winter to Marshfield, for the protection of a number of the friends of the government in that town and neighborhood.

-Amidst growing tension between Great Britain and it's American colonies, Sheriff David Phips was dispatched on August 31, 1774 to William Brattle under orders of governor Thomas Gage to remove the British-owned gunpowder to Castle William; Brattle turned the key to the powder house over to Phips.
+Amidst growing tension between Great Britain and its American colonies, Sheriff David Phips was dispatched on August 31, 1774 to William Brattle under orders of governor Thomas Gage to remove the British-owned gunpowder to Castle William; Brattle turned the key to the powder house over to Phips.
 Gage also gave orders to ready a force of troops for action the next day, something that did not go unnoticed by the local population.
 At some point that day, Gage, whether by his intent, accident, or theft by a messenger, lost possession of the August 27 letter from William Brattle; the widely held story is that it was dropped.
 News of its content spread rapidly, and many considered it to be a warning to Gage to remove the powder before Patriots could seize it.